Loading this page.

 A historical study of how telegraph lines, rail corridors, operator discipline, and maintenance standards compressed command time and rewrote territorial governance.

-This path now combines substrate, infrastructure, industrial, and monopoly models with the world and system entries capability layers tend to rewrite most aggressively.
+This path now combines substrate, capability-regime framing, command compression, infrastructure burden, and proof cases with the world and system entries capability layers tend to rewrite most aggressively.

 Start with substrate and resource structure so you know what problems the new capability is actually changing.